 Will FHS homes be more attractive to buyers?

 Yes.
-FHS homes will have energy bills 40–50% lower, better comfort from MVHR and consistent temperatures, and a strong sustainability profile.
+Compared to a typical existing home, running costs will be significantly lower.
+Compared to a Part L 2021 new build, the difference may be marginal because heat pumps use electricity, which costs approximately four times more per unit than gas.
+FHS homes will also offer better comfort and a strong sustainability profile.
 As EPC ratings become more prominent and green mortgages reward efficiency, FHS homes are expected to command a premium.
 The zero carbon ready designation also future-proofs against tightening carbon regulations.

 Related Pages